JohannesFleischer/domain_finder/README.md

 # domain_finder

+## DISCLAIMER:
+This script is for teaching purposes only.
+Execution is most likely against the terms of use of whois and is therefore highly discouraged by the authors.
+No liability is assumed.

+Apart from that you can change the code and use it as you like.
+Cheers

+## Description:
+This script searches for short domains.
-This script tries all possible domains with the givven parameters and saves the free ones in a file
+It tests all domains (from short to long) of the set specification for their availability and saves the available ones in text files with names in the format <tld>.txt.